dlford/quokka/README.md

     - Plate Case

+      _Note: If using the spacers, assemble without switches and install them last, using the bottom spacer with the wide end against the bottom plate, and the top spacer with the wide end against the PCB._

-      1. Install M2x10mm stand-offs on the bottom of the plates in the mounting holes
+      1. Install M2x8mm stand-offs on the bottom of the plates in the mounting holes

       2. Install a switch into each corner of the plates